What is milk kefir?

 How to make milk kefir

 Making your own milk kefir is so easy.
 Out of all the ferments I have made, this one is definitely the most simple and easy to maintain.
 All you need is milk and kefir grains.
 They can usually be obtained through word of mouth but if not you will find them online.
 They look like rubbery pieces of cauliflower.
 Do not ever wash your grains.
 Just adding fresh milk is all that is needed to maintain their growth.
-I use unhomogonised organic milk.
-This isn’t absolutely necessary however the grains will be healthier with either raw or unhomogonised milk.
+I use unhomogenised organic milk.
+This isn’t absolutely necessary however the grains will be healthier with either raw or unhomogenised milk.
 What is essential is that you use full fat and avoid UHT milks.

 - Add the correct amount of milk.